"I feel strong, I'm not as fragile and breakable as I used to feel!"

 It became such a pointless effort that I completely gave up.
 Being skinny wasn’t a real problem for me so I just accepted it as that’s what life is.
 Oh man, all that muscle confusion and being a “hard-gainer” really put me off.

 I came across Bigger Leaner Stronger because an ex-girlfriend’s brother, who is taller than me (and almost as skinny) gained so much muscle I thought I should at least read the book.
-It was just great to see that this is so much simpler then they try to make it.
+It was just great to see that this is so much simpler than they try to make it.

-I guess it’s only because if people find out how simple it is then you can’t make as much money of it.
+I guess it’s only because if people find out how simple it is then you can’t make as much money off it.
 So I’m so happy that Mike was like “this is all bull-crap, let me show you how effective simple can be”.
 (In my imagination, of course haha!)

 Did it change my life for the better?
 You bet!
 So much so I have at least 6 other friends in the program now and I preach this book to anyone half interested in starting to work out.